 June is the last month to apply lawn-sand or hormone weed killers to remove broad-leaved weeds.
 Hand weeding can also continue for large specimens.
 Watering is more important at this time of year than weeding.
 However, grass is fairly drought tolerant so if you are keen to conserver water or you have a hose-pipe ban then it will be ok to leave it go brown for a while so long as you do not cut the grass too short in dry conditions.

-If it does not rain for a long time, the surface of the soil can become baked hard so it will be hard for water to penetrate.
+If it doesn't rain for a long time, the surface of the soil can become baked hard so it will be hard for water to penetrate.
 If the soil does become compact and bone dry, spike the lawn before watering, to allow the water to penetrate.

 When you do water the lawn always water well as light watering will only lead to shallow-rooting grass, which makes it even more vulnerable to drought, and also encourages the growth of moss.